-Here are a few recommended “DOS AND DON’TS” when applying for a mortgage from Fairway Mortgage!
+Here are a few recommended “DOS AND DON’TS” when applying for a mortgage.

 - DO Keep originals or be able to access on your employer/bank websites all pay-stubs, bank statements and other important financial documents.